 - A letter from the applicant requesting special consideration.
 This letter should identify the disability and include a description of how the disability impacts academic performance.

 - Information pertaining to accommodations and services used in high school or the most recent educational setting.

 - A recent typed report prepared by a qualified provider that contains a specific current diagnosis, treatment history, and existing functional impact as it relates to one's participation at Iowa State University.
-Please refer to Student Disability Resources Web site for more details on documentation requirements.
+Please refer to Student Accessibility Services Web site for more details on documentation requirements.

-For additional information about services for students with disabilities, visit Student Disability Resources.
+For additional information about services for students with disabilities, visit Student Accessibility Services.